Skip to main content

 SchedParam Class

-Model scheduling parameter object, used to configure hardware-level scheduling policies (e.g., priority, core binding).
+Model scheduling parameter object, used to configure model execution scheduling policies on hardware (priority, core binding, etc.).

 Attributes